US At-Will Employment States — Guide for 2025

 • Firing an employee to avoid paying a commission (e.g., right before the sale is closed), and others.

-All things considered, the implied covenant-of-good-faith and fair dealing implies that an employer should only terminate an employee in a fair and just manner.
-If the employer does not comply with the law principle (i.e., if they don’t act in good faith upon dismissal), they might have to give away compensation or additional damages to make up for the emotional distress resulting from the mistreatment.
+All things considered, the implied covenant of good faith and fair dealing suggests that an employer should only terminate an employee in a fair and just manner.
+If the employer doesn’t comply with the law principle (i.e., if they don’t act in good faith upon dismissal), they might have to give away compensation or additional damages to make up for the emotional distress resulting from the mistreatment.

 Employment at-will states table